XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

 ### **In deep metric learning, The improvements over time have been marginal?**
 Recently, in paper [A Metric Learning Reality Check](https://arxiv.org/pdf/2003.08505.pdf), it is reported that the improvements over time have been marginal at best.
 Is it true?
 I present my personal viewpoints as follows:
 * First of all, acedemic research progress is naturally slow, continuous and tortuous.
 Beyond, it is full of flaws on its progress.
+For example,
-For example, in person re-identification, several years ago, some researchers horizontally split one image into several parts for alignment, which is against the design of CNNs and non-meaningful.
+    * In person re-identification, several years ago, some researchers vertically split one image into several parts for alignment, which is against the design of CNNs and non-meaningful.
 Because deep CNNs are designed to be invariant against translation, so that hand-crafted alignment is not necessary.
+    * The Adam optimiser is found to be sensitive to the setting of delta recently.
+    * ...

 * There are some vital breakthroughs over the time although it seems trivial now.
     * [Multibatch Method](https://www.cse.huji.ac.il/~shashua/papers/multibatch-nips16.pdf), after which people rarely use rigid input formats.